Renato-Garbim/SuissePOC/README.md

 SuissePoc Request

 Some insights:

-I could add easily a test layer
+I could add easily a test layer.
+I didnt set any kind of database, just create some List to emulate the DbContext.
+If i got some time i will make a test layer and implement EF in memmory for a better showcase of how it would work the Infra Layer.
+Feel free to check my git branchs and see how i manage my commits.

 Updates ( 3/19/2023 ) ---